Documentaries

 many resources and alternatives available now, it's never been easier.
 Simply look

-leaping bunny logo on products to ensure they are cruelty-free.
+out for the leaping bunny logo on products to ensure they are cruelty-free.
 It is

 just worth noting that, just because something is labeled cruelty-free, even if it has